sony/nmos-cpp/README.md

 - Cross-platform build support using CMake
 - An initial release of the **nmos-cpp-node** example application
 - Back-end enhancements as part of the NMOS Scalability Activity

-And of course, the software will continue to be updated to track the ongoing development of the NMOS specifications, and the work of the Networked Media Incubator.

 ## Contributing